 If information required by OMRI for a product review or continued product listing is considered to be the proprietary information belonging to a party other than the applicant or OMRI Listed supplier (such as the manufacturer of a particular ingredient in a multi-ingredient product), and that party does not wish to disclose the information to the applicant requesting OMRI listing, a contractual agreement to protect this information may be formed.
 This arrangement must be documented by a Third Party Agreement signed by OMRI, the applicant and the third party.
 Forms can be obtained on the OMRI website.
 Once a Third Party Agreement is formed, OMRI may receive information directly from the third party and will not disclose the information to the company requesting OMRI listing.
+However, information about the number of ingredients may be disclosed to the applicant in order to ensure that the applicant has paid appropriate fees.

 OMRI will not accept confidential information from a third party without a signed OMRI request and agreement on file, and payment of applicable fees.
-OMRI will not sign bilateral confidentiality agreements-other than an agreement supplied by OMRI-with any third party.
+OMRI will not sign bilateral confidentiality agreements - other than an agreement supplied by OMRI - with any third party.